 Teotitlan del Valle in Oaxaca, Mexico, is renowned for its artisanal production of rugs and weaving techniques, which are still passed down through generations.
 The manufacturing of these techniques comes from pre-Hispanic times and the ancient Zapotec culture.

 The local patterns have been influenced by the ancient Zapotec reliefs found in the archeological sites in the area and, as well by the native American culture.
 These geometrical, complex motifs are each time made from memory.
 Most of them are very connected with the surrounding nature and the landscapes.

 Creation is a part of everyday life.
 The workshops are located in households, and the whole family is involved in creating a rug.
 Weaving is taught since childhood, and the older kids of the family work alongside their parents and grandparents.
 During the creation process of a rug, some artisans prepare the wool, and others dye or weave it.

 In Teotitlan, the dyeing technique is plant-based = 100% biodegradable.

-It is a fascinating process, that works like a cooking recipe.
-One can always find in the workshops, large pots infused with plants, heating on the fire.
-The artisans use natural raw materials like: cochineal, indigo, nutshells, fruits, flowers and barks of plants, carbon, baking soda and other minerals…
+It is a fascinating process that works like a cooking recipe.
+One can always find large pots infused with plants in the workshops, heating on the fire.
+The artisans use natural raw materials like cochineal, indigo, nutshells, fruits, flowers and barks of plants, carbon, baking soda, and other minerals…

 Comments will be approved before showing up.